BenjaminDoran/motif-paper/sections/paper-methodology.md

 ![](./imgs/MultiLet01.png)

 This consistency of our metric shows why it is important to have a grouped single metric.
 While the conservation of each nucleotide varies wildly, the combined conservation shows clearly where our motif is positioned.
-UniDip is completely able to handle multi-symbol motifs as represented with scaled negative entropy.
+UniDip is completely able to handle multi-symbol motifs as represented with SNE.

 ![](./imgs/MultiLet03.png)